Prescription Fees

 Pre-Payment Card

 If you receive regular prescriptions you can save money by purchasing a Pre Payment Card.
 The link and more information is here.
 For example, you can pay 10 x monthly direct debit payments of £10.40 and this covers an unlimited number of prescriptions.
 This can also be purchased for periods as short as 3 months.
-You can sign up on line, its quick and easy.

 From 1 April 2019, the NHS charges are: